bt-glv/nvim-config/README.md

 # LSP (autocomplete) support

 - By default, this config is configured to use local lsp servers for lua, typescript and nix.
-- That is due to problems running those lsp server with mason on NixOS systems, wich more often than not are used to develop this config.
+- That is due to problems running those lsp servers with mason on NixOS systems, wich more often than not are used to develop this config.
 - To change this behaviour and manage them automatically with mason, or add more local lsp servers, see `lsp/settings`.

 </br>